-The Parkview Health service area includes a relatively large Amish population in LaGrange County.
-Because Amish populations are often underrepresented in online and telephone surveys, a paper survey was conducted in the Amish Community to ensure that the community health concerns of these populations were captured.
+The Parkview Health service area includes a relatively large Hispanic population in Kosciusko and Noble Counties and Amish population in LaGrange County.
+Because Hispanic and Amish populations are often underrepresented in online and telephone surveys, a focus group was conducted with the Hispanic community and a paper survey was conducted in the Amish Community to ensure that the community health concerns of these populations were captured.